abhanjac/blood_cell_image_segmentation/README.md

 Additionally, total number of WBC images over all the databases is around **391**, which is not sufficient for a good training.
 Hence, a fresh dataset was created which has the desired variations, using images from the previously mentioned databases as building blocks.

 As a first step, a set of images is created that has only one kind of cell in them along with their binary masks.
 This is done for the LISC, KAGGLE, and MAMIC images.
 IUMC images are already in this format.
+The region of WBCs in the LISC images are cropped off using their masks to create individual images of WBCs.
+LISC and IUMC provides all the required WBC samples.